pip-services/pip-services-docs/content/en/toolkit/recipes/three_tier_architecture/_index.md

 [http://localhost:8080/hello_friend/greeting](http://localhost:8080/hello_friend/greeting)

-And, if everything went right, we will see the following result:
+And, if everything went right, we will see something similar to:

 ![figure 1](./figure1.png)